2019 Release Notes

 Fix for HTTPS/SNI Issue in IQ 79

-This release fixes a regression that prevented IQ Server 79 to start if configured with an HTTPS connector that employed a server certificate making use of SNI.
+This release fixes a regression that prevented IQ Server 79 from starting if configured with an HTTPS connector that employed a server certificate making use of SNI.

 Release 79 (November 2019)